maykbrito/wikipedia-api-node/README.md

-# A Node.js Wikipedia's Api Wrapper
+# A Node.js Bot that search for content with Wikipedia's Api

 This bot will prompt you asking for a keyword, then it will search and fetch content from Wikipedia.